BenIsenstein/codewars_log/go/greed-is-good.md

  One   5   =>   50 point
 ```

-A single die can only be counted once in each roll.
+Each of 5 dice can only be counted once in each roll.
 For example, a given "5" can only count as part of a
 triplet (contributing to the 500 points) or as a single 50 points, but not both in the same roll.

 Example scoring